nftushar/shopxpert/readme.txt

    - Customers can add products to their wishlist, viewable on their account page.

 5. <strong>Dynamic AJAX Search Widget</strong>
-   Improve search accuracy and speed with the Dynamic Search Widget.
+   Improve search accuracy and speed with the Search Widget.
    <strong>Steps:</strong>
    - Add the widget from Appearance > Widgets.
    - Customize the widget settings to enhance search functionality.